hsk86/buildkite_agent_aws_builds/README.md

 This docker image builds on the existing [Buildkite agent docker image](https://hub.docker.com/r/buildkite/agent/dockerfile) and pre-bakes in:

-- CDK (Typescript + Python) and its dependencies
-- Python + boto3
+- Python
-- Node + AWS-SDK
+- Node

+Others to be added as personally needed :)

 ## Running this locally
 Run `start-docker.sh` on your local machine.
-Ensure you have working AWS credentials file on ${HOME}/.aws/credentials so that the image can authenticate to AWS.
+Ensure you have working AWS credentials file on `${HOME}/.aws/credentials` so that the image can authenticate to AWS.

+Remember to set `MY_BUILDKITE_TOKEN` environment variable with whatever Buildkite supplies you with!

-## Running it in AWS (e.g. EC2)
+## Recommendation for running in AWS (e.g. in an EC2 instance)
-Same as above, but highly recommended that you remove the credentials in favour of using IAM roles attached to the instance.
+Remove the credentials bit from `start-docker.sh` (`-v ${HOME}/.aws/credentials:/root/.aws/credentials:ro`) in favour of using IAM roles attached to the instance.

 ## Testing
 A simple pipeline in buildkite in included to test each installation included in the `.buildkite` folder